smarr/ReBench/docs/config.md

 ## Priority of Configuration Elements

 Different configuration elements can define the same settings.
-For instance a benchmark, a suite, and a VM can define a setting for `input_sizes`.
+For instance a benchmark, a suite, and an executor can all define a setting for `input_sizes`.
 If this is the case, there is a priority for the different elements and the one with the highest priority will be chosen.